huynguy-db/arcion-docs/content/docs/targets/target-setup/BigQuery/setup-guide.md

 Specify our BigQuery connection details to Replicant with a connection configuration file.
 You can find a sample connection configuration file `bigquery.yaml` in the `$REPLICANT_HOME/conf/conn` directory.

 ### Configure BigQuery server connection
-If you store your connection credentials in AWS Secrets Manager, you can tell Replicant to retrieve them.
-For more information, see [Retrieve credentials from AWS Secrets Manager]({{< ref "docs/security/secrets-manager" >}}).
+You can store your connection credentials in a secrets management service and tell Replicant to retrieve the credentials.
+For more information, see [Secrets management]({{< ref "docs/security/secrets-management" >}}).

 Otherwise, you can put your credentials like usernames and passwords in plain form like the following sample: